Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

 #### Direct Attack

-With "Direct Attack", guidance will initiate approximately 3 seconds after launch, allowing the missile to maneuver towards the target emitter almost immediately after launch.
+With _Direct Attack_, guidance will initiate approximately 3 seconds after launch, allowing the missile to maneuver towards the target emitter almost immediately after launch.

-Selection of the "Direct Attack" attack profile is only preferred when using the (WRCS) DIRECT mode.
+Selection of the _Direct Attack_ attack profile is only preferred when using the (WRCS) DIRECT mode.

-> 💡 Direct Attack can be utilized when engaging SAM systems during a quick low level popup attack.
+> 💡 _Direct Attack_ can be utilized when engaging SAM systems during a quick low level popup
+> attack.

 ### Seeker Heads